kolotyluk/loom-lab/docs/VIDEOS.md

 - Project Loom will best help you for I/O Concurrency, but not for CPU Bound Concurrency

-### Conclusions

-- A good introduction to Structured Concurrency
-- A good reminder of the distinction between Concurrency and Parallelism

 ## 2019-07-18
 - [Ron Pressler - Loom: Bringing Lightweight Threads and Delimited Continuations to the JVM](https://www.youtube.com/watch?v=r6P0_FDr53Q)